darklang/dark/docs/eventsV2.md

 - `event`: refers to the Dark value `emit`ed into the queue and the metadata around it (including what you might call a "job" or "message" in other systems).
 We say we "run the event" when we execute it, or "retry the event" if we requeue it.
-- `QueueWorker`: one of the machines which is running 1 or more events.
+- `QueueWorker`: a queueworker is one of the machines which is running 1 or more events.
+Also the name of the module that implements it, as well as the kubernetes service, etc, around it.
 - `queue`: encompasses everything else here
+- `notification`: The source of truth for our eventing system in the `events_v2` table, so what exactly is being put into PubSub?
+We call this data a `notification` as it merely serves to notify us that there may be an event to execute (as opposed to PubSub being the source of truth for the queue)

 ## High level description